Routines from the Classic app have been replaced by a combination of scenes and automations. So here’s a quick rundown of what makes them run.

 You can turn the switch on by toggling the switch itself or by putting the switch into a scene and running the scene.

-In this screenshot, the circled scene just turns on a virtual switch.
-That virtual switch coming on then triggers an automation because the virtual switch is listed in the If section of that automation.
+In this screenshot, the circled scene just turns on a simulated switch.
+That simulated switch coming on then triggers an automation because the simulated switch is listed in the If section of that automation.

 You will need something to turn the switch off again so it will be ready for the next time.
 There are several different ways to do this.
 You can turn the switch off in the automation itself.
 You can use the power allowance feature in smartlights.
 You can use webcore.
 (Before 2020, we used to use a momentary switch, but at the time of this writing these were not fully supported in the new architecture.)
 You only need the trigger switch to come on for a few seconds in order to start the automation, and then it can turn off again right away.

-Use The method in 8. above and add a virtual switch to the “if“ section of the automation.
+Use The method in 9. above and add a simulated switch to the “if“ section of the automation.

-You can then either just turn on the virtual switch by voice, or you can put the switch into a scene.
+You can then either just turn on the simulated switch by voice, or you can put the switch into a scene.

 Some people prefer to use scenes with voice assistants because then they can say “Run Bedtime” or “Activate Bedtime” or “Bedtime Scene” rather than saying “turn on bedtime.“ And they just find that more natural.
 Also, a scene can be a widget.
 But there’s no other difference between just using a switch or using a scene that turns on the switch.